|MEETING PLACE:||Holiday Inn Express – the Hunt Lodge, 210 North 3rd Street, McCall, ID 83638|

 - 11 nights catered camping

 - One large waterproof bag to hold your personal gear for the trip (approximate sealed size: 13” diameter x 25” tall)

 - One small waterproof bag for camera and other small items you’ll want during the day (approximate sealed size: 17” tall x 9” diameter)

 - Sleep kit—consisting of a sleeping bag, deluxe 3-inch thick air-filled sleeping pad, ground tarp, sheet, pillow and pillowcase packed in a large waterproof bag, which will be provided upon your arrival in camp on night one

 - Personal flotation device (PFD) which must be worn at all times on the river in compliance with safety regulations

 - 12-ounce insulated Klean Kanteen with Café Lid to use for drinks in camp

 - For clients with a high interest in using the inflatable kayaks, we will bring a limited supply of wetsuits.
 If you have your own, please feel free to bring it with you

 - Highest quality inflatable rafts and kayaks, and related equipment

-- Transfers from Salmon to the river, and from the river to Lewiston
+- Transfers from McCall to the river, and from the river to Lewiston

 - Wetsuit–weather dependent (does not include footwear of any kind, including wetsuit booties)